rohan-mecheri/lstm-enhanced-predictive-maintenance/README.md

 The model is trained on the training dataset and evaluated using Mean Squared Error (MSE) and Mean Absolute Error (MAE).
 Visualization techniques such as loss curves and scatter plots of actual vs. predicted RUL provide insights into model performance.

+### Testing

+The trained model can be tested through a POST API request using a Flask server.
+The Flask server hosts an endpoint where you can send data in the form of a JSON array, and the server will return the predicted RUL value.
+This setup allows for easy integration with other systems or applications that require real-time RUL predictions.

 ### Results

 The model’s performance is visualized through: